 - Complain to a supervisory authority if you believe we have misused your data

-You can exercise your rights at any time by contacting us at 28 Grand Crescent, Rottingdean, Brighton BN2 7GL.
+You can exercise your rights at any time by contacting us using the contact information below.

 You can choose whether to receive marketing communications

-Boingboing uses personal data to send subscribers emails with details about news, events, resources, products and services.
-You have the right to ask us not to process your personal data for marketing purposes.
-Every email we send to you will include details on how to change your communications preferences or unsubscribe from future communications.
+Boingboing uses Personal Information to send subscribers newsletter emails with details about news, events, resources, products and services.
+You have the right to ask us to stop sending you these emails.
+All newsletter emails contain a personalised “unsubscribe” link at the bottom.